Siguza/psychicpaper/docs/index.md

 ## 6. Conclusion

-As far as first 0days go, I couldn't have wished for anything better.
+As far as first 0days go, I couldn't have wished for a better one.
 This single bug has assisted me in dozens of research projects, was used thousands of times every year, and has probably saved me just as many hours.
 And the exploit for it is in all likelihood the most reliable, clean and elegant one I'll ever write in my entire life.
 And it even fits in a tweet!!
 Well over 3 years since discovery is not half bad for such a bug, but I sure would've loved to keep it another decade or two, and I know I'll dearly miss it in the time to come.

 I've pumped this post out as soon as I could, so if I've left any mistake in here, you have any questions, or just wanna chat in general, feel free to [file an issue][issue], hit me up [on Twitter][twitter], or shoot me an email at `*@*.net` where `*` = `siguza`.